SwiftERM Hyper-personalisation for ecommerce email marketing

 Authority figures: Replicate their success

 It’s easier for consumers to trust an authority figure than it is to trust the claims of a brand.
-You can incorporate this persuasion technique within you digital marketing by:
+You can incorporate this persuasion technique within your digital marketing by:

-• Collaborating with authoritative individuals that are qualified, credible, and experts in their fields.
+• Collaborating with authoritative individuals who are qualified, credible, and experts in their fields.
 Their influence will help you build trust with your customers.

-The money back guarantee is another powerful marketing persuasion tool.
-While a free returns policy has become a standard practice in ecommerce, MAELOVE puts this statement to the forefront of their website and social channels.
+The money-back guarantee is another powerful marketing persuasion tool.
+While a free returns policy has become a standard practice in ecommerce, MAELOVE puts this statement to the forefront of its website and social channels.

 • Offering an extended refund policy could be used as leverage to differentiate the brand from its competitors.
 People will also pay for peace of mind when purchasing from you.